Graham Baker (footballer): Managerial and coaching career

 In 1988 Baker was the manager of Locks Heath Dynamos Youth Team.
-Winning the Portsmouth Lads League two years in a row and the Sperrings Intermediate Cup, Baker drew comparisons to a young Brian Clough.
+Winning the Portsmouth Lads League in two consecutive seasons and the Sperrings Intermediate Cup, Baker drew comparisons to a young Brian Clough.
 He had a brief spell in 1994 as manager at Petersfield Town and from 1995 to 2003 he was a coach with Carshalton Athletic.
 In 2005 became Youth Development Officer at Woking, under the management of former Southampton colleague, Glenn Cockerill.
 Glenn Cockerill departed in March 2007 and Graham Baker was appointed joint caretaker manager with club captain Neil Smith.

 He took over as caretaker manager at Woking on 2 April 2009, following the sacking of Phil Gilchrist.
 The club's relegation from the Conference National was confirmed on 21 April, while he was in charge.
 The following day, he was given the job permanently, but Baker left the club on 19 January 2011.
 Baker was appointed Head of Youth at Aldershot Town in 2011.

-Personal life

-After retiring from football he became a driving instructor in Cheam.

-He was also a keen cricketer enjoying a spell with local side Old Tenisonians in 90s.
-He was Club Captain during his time at the club, his abrasive style showing heavy signs of life in professional sport.
-He enjoyed moderate success at the club before leaving to concentrate on his football coaching career.

-He is married to Erica and has three children, Oliver, Luke and Megan.